carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 ###  Instance Store

-* Instance Store is temporary block-based storage physically attached to an EC2 instance
+* Instance Store is an **Ephemeral/temporal** block-based storage physically attached to an EC2 instance
+  * Data persists on instance reboot, data doesn’t persist on stop or termination
 * It can be attached to an EC2 instance only when the instance is launched and cannot be dynamically resized
-* Also known to as Ephemeral Storage
 * Deliver very low-latency and high random I/O performance
-* Data persists on instance reboot, data doesn’t persist on stop or termination

 ### EBS (Elastic Block Store)

-* EBS is persistent storage volumes for EC2
+* EBS is Persistent and High Available storage volumes for EC2
+  * Data persists on EC2 stop or termination
+    * When we terminate EC2 instance, it removes EBS volumes automatically.
+  * Each Amazon EBS volume is automatically replicated within it's Availability Zone to protect you from component failure.
+* EBS volumen can be edited after instance is launched, including changing the size and storage type.
-* It is Block-based storage: It needs to be **mounted to an EC2 instance within the same Availability Zone** (EBS Volume think like a "USB stick")
+* It is Block-based storage: It needs to be **mounted to an EC2 instance within the same Availability Zone (Region)** (EBS Volume think like a "USB stick")
   * 1 EBS - 1 EC2.
 It can be attached to only one EC2 instance at a time.
 Can be detached & attached to another EC2 instance in that same AZ only.
   * 1 EC2 - 1..N EBS.
 Can attach multiple EBS volumes to single EC2 instance.
 Data persist after detaching from EC2
 * EBS Snapshots
-  * It is a backup of EBS Volume at a point in time.
+  * It is an **incremental** backup of EBS Volume at a point in time saved into Amazon S3
+    * Incremental => only blocks that have changed since your last snapshot (first snapshots takes longer)
+  * Snapshots can be taken while the instance is running but ...
+    * To create a snapshot for Amazon EBS volumes that serve as a root devices — best practice to terminate it first.
+  * Mechanism to move Volumen data to a different AZ location
+    * To move an EC2 volume from one AZ to another, take a snapshot of it, create an AMI from the snapshot and then use the AMI to launch the EC2 instance in a new AZ.
+    * To move an EC2 volume from one region to another, take a snapshot of it, create an AMI from the snapshot and then **copy the AMI from one region to other**.
+Then use the copied AMI to launch the new EC2 instance in the new region.
-  * You can not copy EBS volume across AZ but you can **create EBS Volume from Snapshot across AZ**, including different AWS Regions.
+  * EBS volume cannot be mount to an EC2 into a different AZ directly, but you can **restore a Snapshot to a EBS volumen from different AZ** (into the same or different Region).
 * EBS supports dynamic changes in live production volume e.g. volume type, volume size, and IOPS capacity without service interruption
 * EBS Volume encryption:
   * All data at rest inside the volume is encrypted